remuzel/polarsteps-api/README.md

 print(f"Random Trip - {(trip.name or 'Unknown').strip()} {int(trip.total_km):,}km")  # type: ignore
 ```

-## Remember Tokens
-The API client relies on an authenticated token, for which you must be an active Polarsteps customer.
-To obtain this:
-1. Log in to [Polarsteps](https://www.polarsteps.com/) in your browser
-2. Open browser developer tools (F12)
-3. Go to Application/Storage tab → Cookies
-4. Find the `remember_token` cookie value
-5. Copy this value to use with the client
-  - _e.g.: `export POLARSTEPS_REMEMBER_TOKEN=<your-token-here>`_

-## Supported APIs
-1. `get_user_by_username` - Fetch complete user profile including trips, statistics, followers, and followees
-2. `get_trip` - Get detailed information for individual trips by ID
-3. _more tbd!_

 ---

-## ⚠️ Important Disclaimers

-### Legal Notice
+> [!WARNING]\
-This project is **NOT affiliated with, endorsed by, or connected to Polarsteps** in any way.
+> This project is **NOT affiliated with, endorsed by, or connected to Polarsteps** in any way.
 It uses undocumented APIs discovered through browser network analysis for educational and personal use purposes.

-### Terms of Use
+> ### Terms of Use
-- **Personal Use Only**: This tool is intended solely for accessing your own Polarsteps data
+> - **Personal Use Only**: This tool is intended solely for accessing your own Polarsteps data
-- **User Responsibility**: You are solely responsible for complying with Polarsteps' Terms of Service
+> - **User Responsibility**: You are solely responsible for complying with Polarsteps' Terms of Service
-- **Authentication Required**: You must have legitimate access to a Polarsteps account and provide your own authentication cookies
+> - **Authentication Required**: You must have legitimate access to a Polarsteps account and provide your own authentication cookies
-- **No Warranty**: This software is provided "as-is" without any warranties or guarantees
+> - **No Warranty**: This software is provided "as-is" without any warranties or guarantees
+>

-### Risks and Limitations
+> ### Risks and Limitations
-- Polarsteps may change their APIs at any time, breaking this tool
+> - Polarsteps may change their APIs at any time, breaking this tool
-- Using this tool may violate Polarsteps' Terms of Service
+> - Using this tool may violate Polarsteps' Terms of Service
-- Your account could potentially be suspended or terminated
+> - Your account could potentially be suspended or terminated
-- The tool may stop working without notice due to security or policy changes
+> - The tool may stop working without notice due to security or policy changes
+>

-### Respectful Usage
+> ### Respectful Usage
-- Do not use this for commercial purposes or high-volume data extraction
+> - Do not use this for commercial purposes or high-volume data extraction
-- Consider the impact on Polarsteps' infrastructure
+> - Consider the impact on Polarsteps' infrastructure
+>

-**By using this software, you acknowledge that you understand these risks and agree to use it responsibly.**
+> **By using this software, you acknowledge that you understand these risks and agree to use it responsibly.**